 Abnormal groupings of germ cells that cluster together, becoming tumors, tend to develop in the ovaries or testes.
 Sometimes, though, because germ cells can settle in other places along their way to the reproductive organs, tumors can form in other areas.

 The most common sites for germ cell tumors outside of the reproductive tract are the mediastinum (part of the chest between the breastplate and spine), tailbone, abdomen, and pelvis.
-Some also might develop in the central nervous system.
+Some also might develop in the central nervous system (the brain).

-Like tumors that occur elsewhere in the body, germ cell tumors can be benign (not cancerous) or malignant (cancerous).
+Like tumors that occur in other places in the body, germ cell tumors can be benign (not cancerous) or malignant (cancerous).
 There are several different types; each is classified according to the specific types of germ cells present and their location in the body.

 The most common germ cell tumors include: